onnx/onnx/docs/Operators.md

 ### <a name="MatMul"></a><a name="matmul">**MatMul**</a>

-  Matrix product that behaves like numpy.matmul: https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.matmul.html
+  Matrix product that behaves like [numpy.matmul](https://numpy.org/doc/stable/reference/generated/numpy.matmul.html).

 #### Version